-- Age: 45 - Professional Background: Mr. Hollingsworth has served as a member of our board of directors since June 2020.
+- Age: 46 - Professional Background: Mr. Hollingsworth has served as a member of our board of directors since June 2020.
 Mr. Hollingsworth has served as Senior Vice President, Corporate Development at Liberty Media Corporation since 2016.
 He first joined Liberty in 2007.
 He focuses on generating and executing on investment opportunities within the telecom infrastructure, retail, sports and live entertainment sectors, as well as oversees several of Liberty's venture investments.
 Mr. Hollingsworth currently serves as a director for Rocky Mountain PBS and Invest in Kids, both Colorado-based nonprofits. - Board Membership Qualifications: Mr. Hollingsworth's qualifications as a director include his professional background and experience as a senior-level executive, his service on other boards of directors, and his expertise in identifying and executing on business opportunities and strategy.
 Mr. Hollingsworth was nominated as a director by Liberty Media pursuant to the Liberty Stockholder Agreement.

-Jimmy Iovine
+Jimmy lovine

-- Age: 69 - Professional Background: Mr. Iovine has served as a member of our board of directors since 2014.
+- Age: 70 - Professional Background: Mr. Iovine has served as a member of our board of directors since 2014.
 Most recently, Mr. Iovine served as a creative consultant to Apple Inc. from 2014 until 2018.
 Previously, he co-founded Interscope Records in 1990, which subsequently became Interscope Geffen A&M in 1999.
 In 2006, he co-founded Beats Electronics and Beats Music, companies which produce audio products and operate a music streaming service, and which were sold to Apple Inc. in May 2014.
-Mr. Iovine currently serves as a director of NTWRK and Rosewood Creative Marketing Agency, both of which are privately-held companies. - Board Membership Qualifications: Mr. Iovine's qualifications as a director include his professional background and experience, previously held senior executive-level positions, his extensive knowledge and understanding of, and reputation in, the music industry, and his experience as an entrepreneur in the music industry.
+Mr. Iovine currently serves as a director of NTWRK, Rosewood Creative Marketing Agency, and Backflip House, LLC, all of which are privately-held companies, and XQ Institute, an organization dedicated to rethinking the high school experience so that every student graduates ready to succeed in life. - Board Membership Qualifications: Mr. lovine's qualifications as a director include his professional background and experience, previously held senior executive-level positions, his extensive knowledge and understanding of, and reputation in, the music industry, and his experience as an entrepreneur in the music industry.